Skip to main content

 • Kubernetes >= 1.17

-• Kubernetes secret that has AWS access configuration(key) in the CHAOS_NAMESPACE.
+• Kubernetes secret must have the AWS access configuration(key) in the CHAOS_NAMESPACE.
 A secret file looks like this:

 apiVersion: v1